tbensky/PhysicsLabs/README.md

 ## Lab 8: Pulse-interval timing

 In many labs, we look at the pulses per second that arrive due to some process (think: gamma-ray emission).
-There is also equivalent information in looking at the time distribution between arriving pulses.
+There is equivalent information in looking at the time distribution between arriving pulses.
 This is "pulse interval timing."

 In this lab, we'll look at three systems that involve pulse interval timing: Muon decay, Zener diode breakdown, and gamma-ray emissions.
+These are all covered from a pulse-interval perspective [here](https://github.com/tbensky/PhysicsLabs/blob/master/Labs/PulseIntervalTiming/pulseint.pdf).

 ### Muon Decay

+This is covered in [this lab](https://github.com/tbensky/PhysicsLabs#lab-10-detecting-muons).

 ### Zener Diode Breakdown

+A zener diode will start to sporadically conduct as it's Zener voltage is slowly approached.
+The conduction can be see as 100mV, microsecond-long "blips" on an oscillscope.
+These are conditioned for input to an Arduino using an LM311 comparator.

+* A tour of the working circuit can be found [here](https://youtu.be/XYe5NGDQSmE).
+* Circuit assembly hints can be found [here](https://youtu.be/wJv6fEVaaRA), with a neater version [here](https://youtu.be/2udPSj1wQOE).

+See the pdf linked to above for more details.

 ### Gamma-Rays